Lazepe

 The Kaçkar Mountains

 The Kaçkar Mountain range, rising to 3,937 meters at its highest point, forms the dramatic backdrop of Lazistan.
 These mountains offer some of the most spectacular alpine scenery in the entire Caucasus-Anatolian region: glacial lakes of impossible blue, wildflower meadows that rival any in the world, ancient glacial valleys, and dramatic rock formations.
-The Kaçkars are also home to the yayla tradition — seasonal highland pastures where Laz families have taken their livestock for summer grazing for centuries, maintaining a way of life that connects them directly to their pastoral ancestors.
+The Kaçkars are also home to the yayla tradition, the seasonal highland pastures where Laz families have taken their livestock for summer grazing for centuries, maintaining a way of life that connects them directly to their pastoral ancestors.

 The Çoruh River